ietf-rats/draft-birkholz-rats-reference-interaction-model/draft-birkholz-rats-reference-interaction-model.md

 1. Challenge/Response Remote Attestation
 2. Uni-Directional Remote Attestation
-3. Attestation Telemetry
+3. Streaming Remote Attestation

 Each section starts with a sequence diagram illustrating the interactions between Attester and Verifier.
-Other roles involved -- mainly Relying Parties and Endorsers -- are elaborated in the following expositional text, if applicable.
+Other roles involved -- mainly Relying Parties and Endorsers -- are elaborated on in the following expositional text, if applicable.
+While the interaction models presented focus on the conveyance of Evidence, they can also be used for the conveyance of other Conceptual Messages, namely Attestation Results, Endorsements, or Appraisal Policies.
+Every interaction model uses a handle to incorporate a proof of freshness.
+The ways these handles are processed is the most prominent difference between the three interaction models.

 ## Challenge/Response Remote Attestation